leonardoce/leonardoce-jekill/_drafts/iliad-framework-lesson-four.markdown

 using the accessor method and then call the `markDirty` method, who means that the component has to be redrawn on the client side.

-Now we have to modify the `contents` method to display the value of the counter on the page:
+Now we need to modify the `contents` method to display the value of the counter on the page:

 {% highlight smalltalk %}